jtsagata/uCareSystem/README.md

     sudo $EDITOR etc/ucaresystem.conf

 ## Timeshift backups
-If `timeshift` is installed, there is an option to enable automatic snapshots in the config file.
+With **timeshift** a snapshoot of the OS can be created before maintain and cleanup actions.
+The default setting is `ENABLE_TIMESHIFT=auto` which enables timeshift if timeshift is installed and operates in `btrfs` mode.

+To enable timeshift in `rsync` mode set the option `ENABLE_TIMESHIFT=yes`

-It is recommended to install and enable timeshift in `btrfs` filesystems.
+It is recommended to install and enable timeshift.

 ## Topgrade integration